 Test in the lowest livable level of the home, a basement if you have one.
 Choose a room where you spend time, such as a bedroom, living room, family room, den, or rec room.
-Avoid testing in kitchens, bathrooms, laundry rooms, closets, or utility rooms.
+Avoid testing in kitchens, bathrooms, laundry rooms, closets, utility rooms, or crawlspaces.

 For short-term tests (those lasting from 2 to 90 days), it is important that you also follow the requirement for "closed-house conditions."
 This means keeping all exterior doors and windows closed, except for normal entry and exit; attic fans off; and kitchen & bathroom fans off.